🔮 Oracle Report — April 29, 2026

 LEGISLATION

+At least three additional U.S. states pass veteran-specific ibogaine access legislation by end of 2027.
 As of 2026-04-29, Texas has passed veteran ibogaine legislation.
 The prediction requires three *additional* states.
 State right-to-try precedents and bipartisan veteran sympathy are genuine tailwinds.
 However, ibogaine's cardiac risk profile creates a substantive barrier to state legislators — medic

 RESEARCH